Actions and Detail Panel

 What is the refund policy?

-Cancelled bookings will receive a full refund up until November 14.
-After November 14 you are welcome to transfer your booking to another person provided they are a member of the target audience (see above), however the fee will be non-refundable and non-transferable for credit on other workshop dates.
+Cancelled bookings will receive a full refund up until August 28.
+After this date you are welcome to transfer your booking to another person provided they are a member of the target audience (see above), however the fee will be non-refundable and non-transferable for credit on other workshop dates.